Fucked Up share new single 'I Think I Might Be Weird', announce 2023 UK tour

 Fucked Up have shared a new single called ‘I Think I Might Be Weird’ and announced a UK headline tour for 2023.

-The song serves as the third preview of the Canadian’s hardcore band’s sixth studio album ‘One Day’, which is due for release on January 27 via Merge – you can pre-order/pre-save it here.
+The song serves as the third preview of the Canadian hardcore band’s sixth studio album ‘One Day’, which is due for release on January 27 via Merge (pre-order/pre-save here).

 Following on from ‘Found’ and the record’s title track, Fucked Up’s latest offering arrives with a Maxwell McCabe-Lokos-directed official video.